 Another important thing that I noticed was that there were no beggars anywhere around the red fort or even in roads around it.
 There were lots of small time vendors, some even carrying the merchandise on their arms, but no one was begging.
 In fact, I had some extra food that I wanted to give away, but could not locate anyone to whom I could give it and hence had to bring it back home.

-You should go to red fort with loads of imagination.
-Whatever you would have read in history books, the grandeur you would seen in movies and whatever you would have expected to see here will have to come alive only in your imagination.
-And it has to be a very strong willed imagination.
+You should go to the Red Fort with loads of imagination.
+Whatever you would have read in history books, the grandeur you would see in movies and whatever you would have expected to see here will have to come alive only in your imagination.
+And it has to be a very strong-willed imagination.
 As you would have to remove so many layers of people around you, the noises, the filth, visualize the missing pieces, ignore the aberrations and then imagine how it would have been in those days to live in forts like this.

 Red fort is an important piece of Delhi’s and India’s history and hence deserves a visit.

 Recommend you to read following Places to Visit in Delhi on my Travel Blog.